Beastwick18/genshin-real-time-notes/README.md

 ```
 make
 ```
-- Which will generate `resin.exe` and `stamina.exe` for Genshin and Honkai: Star-Rail respectively.
+- Which will generate `resin.exe`, `stamina.exe`, and `charge.exe` for Genshin, Honkai: Star-Rail, and Zenless Zone Zero respectively.